-MM HAZ-2

-Prior to issuance of the first building permit, soil and soil vapor samples shall be collected from beneath the former Enjay Cleaners and soil samples shall be collected from beneath the proposed 0.5-acre public park site and tested for PCE and OCPs, respectively.
+MM HAZ-2 Prior to issuance of the first building permit, soil and soil vapor samples shall be collected from beneath the former Enjay Cleaners and soil samples shall be collected from beneath the proposed 0.5-acre public park site and tested for Volatile Organic Compounds (VOC) and Organochlorine Pesticides (OCP), respectively.
 The results shall be submitted to the Orange County Health Care Agency and City Building Official.
 In the event that soil concentrations exceed site-specific cleanup goals, affected soils shall be removed and properly treated/disposed of.
 Should soil vapor concentrations exceed site-specific cleanup goals, short-term soil vapor extraction and treatment shall be performed to reduce soil vapor concentrations.
+Institutional controls will be required if the soil and soil gas cannot achieve the cleanup goals for residential land use, and/or vapor mitigation measure (e.g., passive ventilation system) are implemented to protect the future building receptors.